NeXus Council

 Jahmour Givans

-Jahmour Givans is a cosmologist who holds appointments as a Flatiron Research Fellow at Flatiron Institute’s Center for Computational Astrophysics and a Guest Researcher in the Department of Astrophysical Sciences at Princeton University.
+Jahmour Givans is a cosmologist who is an assistant professor at the University of Cincinnati.
 His primary focus concerns creating accurate models to describe signals of interest in cosmological data from upcoming surveys, and their noise/contaminants, to determine whether the standard cosmological model requires small tweaks or a complete overhaul.
 He has recently been working on methods to extract cosmological constraints from point-cloud data using graphs.
-He will be an assistant professor at the University of Cincinnati beginning Fall 2025.

 Olivier Simon